Chapter 23 : The Flight

 That statement hit him like a jolt of lightning.
 In the lifetime before Harry could recall Neville telling him in the Department of Mysteries that his formidable grandmother would kill him for breaking his father's old wand, but surely he wasn't still using his father's wand in this life?
 He needed that wand to get back, he needed it to set things right.
 He looked down at the wand in his hands.
 It was much too long to be Harry's old holly wand, far too long, and a bit too narrow.

 "What do you mean your father's wand?"
 Harry yelled, his voice cracking a bit and refusing to believe it was possible.

-"That was my dad's wand Potter, and put it down before I hurt you," Neville shot back, trying and failing to look dangerous as well.
+"That was my dad's wand, Potter.
+Now put it down before I hurt you," Neville shot back, trying and failing to look dangerous as well.

 "Hurt me!?
 Hurt me?!
 Hurt me with what Neville?
 You don't even know!" he raged, a hatred welling up inside of him so fierce that he could feel his pulse all over his body, thundering with each thump further into madness.

 "What do you mean I don't know?
 I don't know about hurt?!
 My parents died, Harry!"
 Neville shouted back, stumbling from his bed and standing to face Harry as Harry screamed:

 Neville's face contorted into a startled look and he recoiled a slight bit but was not giving in and was not going to ask what Harry was talking about.

 "Give me my father's wand, my wand."